 You may crave sugar initially as your body adjusts to the diet; this is normal and will pass after about 10 days.

-Once you have been on this fibromyalgia cure diet at least a month you can have the occasional treat.
+Once you have been on this fibromyalgia cure diet for at least a month you can have the occasional treat.

 Some people after following the above diet for a least one month will still have symptoms of Fibromyalgia.
 Food intolerances may be responsible.
 Dairy and wheat gluten are common food allergens.
 Eliminate dairy and wheat from the diet for at least one month; if symptoms improve reintroduce one at a time to determine if one or both are responsible for symptoms.
-If elimination of dairy and wheat fail to give an improvement in symptoms it may be necessary to get a food allergy test completed or begin an elimination diet keeping a food diary with symptoms.
+If the elimination of dairy and wheat fails to give an improvement in symptoms it may be necessary to get a food allergy test completed or begin an elimination diet keeping a food diary with symptoms.
 The food allergy test can be done by US BioTek, Washington, USA or an alternative supplier.
-A blood sample is tested for allergic response to all the common foods.
+A blood sample is tested for an allergic response to all the common foods.
 The report will contain IgE and IgG antibody results.
 Positive IgE antibody results show foods that you have an immediate allergic response to.
 These foods should be avoided.
 Positive IgG antibody results show foods that you have a delayed response to.
 These foods are most likely causing Fibromyalgia type symptoms and are commonly referred to as food intolerances.
-Research has been conducted on proteins, particularly dairy and wheat (gluten), not being fully digested and via “leaky gut” passing into the blood stream where they shouldn’t be and causing disruption/blocking biochemical and neurological processes.
+Research has been conducted on proteins, particularly dairy and wheat (gluten), not being fully digested and via “leaky gut” passing into the bloodstream where they shouldn’t be and causing disruption/blocking biochemical and neurological processes.
 There is a lot of literature on its effect on autistic people.
 In time if the cause of “leaky gut” is removed and the gut has had time to heal you may be able to tolerate occasional consumption of these foods.
 You may wish to have a digestive enzyme with meals containing suspect foods to reduce the response.

 Often food intolerances cause bloating, weight gain, fluid retention, sore stomach, irritable bowel and malnutrition.